vcruvinelr/goat-website/index.md

 what:
   title: What is GOAT?
   image: heatmap.png
   description: GOAT stands for Geo Open Accessibility Tool.
 This web-tool is meant to be open source, interactive, flexible and useful for accessibility planning.
 It is under development at the [Chair for Urban Structure and Transport Planning at TUM](https://www.bgu.tum.de/sv/startseite/).
-Currently, GOAT is designed to model walking accessibility, however frequent enhancements and extensions will be made on a regular basis.
-At the moment you can test the demo version of GOAT for the city of Munich [here](https://goat.open-accessibility.org/).
+Currently, GOAT is designed to model walking and cycling accessibility and frequent enhancements are done.
+You can test different versions of GOAT [here](/versions).

 why:
   title: Why to use GOAT?